 Mistake #7: Too long scrubbing and lathering Amount of time

 You lather doesn’t equate with how well you’ve washed your face.
-You want to aim for around 20 or 30 seconds, but that might do more damage than good.
-Over-scrubbing can quickly lead to irritated and red skin particularly when using an exfoliating wash.
+You have to aim for around 20 or 30 seconds, but that might do more damage than good.
+Over-scrubbing can quickly lead to irritated and red skin.
 Wet your face with lukewarm (not hot!) water and apply the cleanser in a circular motion using your fingertips.
-Make sure the T-zone and U-zone (around the jawline) are cleaned, because these are places that people tend to overlook, once you’ve built up a nice lather, rinse and carefully pat with a smooth, clean towel dry.
-This is Right Way To Wash Face
+Make sure the T-zone and U-zone (around the jawline) are cleaned, because these are places that people tend to overlook, once you’ve built up a nice lather, rinse and carefully pat with a smooth, clean dry towel.
+This is Right Way To Wash your Face.

 Mistake #8: Too much an exfoliation.